CareyTheologicalCollege/academic-catalogue/2021-2022-academic-catalogue-in-markdown.md

 5. Senate approval before graduation.

 Students may apply for graduation every semester to receive official transcripts and the graduation diploma.
 Graduation application forms must be completed and submitted 1 month before the end of the student’s graduating term.
-## Additional Graduation Requirements for Doctor of Ministry
+## <a name="additional-graduation-requirements-for-doctor-of-ministry"></a>Additional Graduation Requirements for Doctor of Ministry

 <u>Preparation of the Doctoral Thesis Project Proposal:</u> DMIN 901 Research Writing and Proposal is designed to assist DMin students to prepare their final project proposal.
 The research writing component establishes the foundational basis for the Doctoral Thesis Project and is developed as part of the Doctoral Thesis Project under the supervision of the Faculty Advisor and/or DMin Project Supervisor.